adavarski/Hetzner-Case-Study/README.md

 <img src="pictures/1-wireguard-setup-network-diagram.png" width="600">

-Note1: For k8s inside hcloud we will use only private networks and wireguard for better security.
-We also will use hcloud Load Balancers MetalLB for k8s external access.
-Also we will use Hetzner Cloud Cloud Controller manager & Kubernetes Container Storage Interface driver(for Hetzner Cloud Volumes).
+Note1: For k8s inside Hetzner Cloud we can use only private networks and wireguard (OPTIONAL) for better security.

 Note2: For k8s development clusters we can use k3s. k3s is 40MB binary that runs “a fully compliant production-grade Kubernetes distribution” and requires only 512MB of RAM. k3s is a great way to wrap applications that you may not want to run in a full production Cluster but would like to achieve greater uniformity in systems deployment, monitoring, and management across all development operations.
 It is closer to a production style deployment.
 By default, K3s will run with flannel as the CNI, using VXLAN as the default backend.
 To change the flannel backend use --flannel-backend=wireguard option (Uses the WireGuard backend which encrypts network traffic.
 Require additional kernel modules and configuration).